 - 1. True or false?
 Malachi's message deals primarily with spiritual indifference. - 2.
 True or false?
-The opposite of love is always hatred.
-(The opposite is apathy or indifference.) - 3.
+The opposite of love is always hatred. - 3.
 True or false?
 God is more interested in how well we behave than how well we know and love Him.